 Not the particular model described in the film, however.note The Buck Jones air rifle has the compass and sundial in the stock, but none of the features of the Red Ryder.
 A special model was made for the movie to match Jean Shepherd's description in the story.
 While it may be Artistic License, it is the configuration Shepherd claims to remember.

 Saved from Development Hell: Bob Clark first conceived of a film based on Jean Shepherd's stories in 1967, and intended it to be his feature film debut, but he couldn't get any studios interested in it.
 The runaway success of Porky's allowed him to finally secure the financing.

 Sequel Gap: The original came out in 1983.
 It took 'em 28 years to do a continuation.

 Throw It In!: The gospel choir in the opening sequence were originally just brought in as extras, but they spontaneously started singing "Go Tell It on the Mountain".
 The quick-thinking crew rolled the cameras and it made the final cut.

 Vindicated by Cable: Only moderately successful at the box office when originally released, the film achieved Cult Classic status in the late '80s thanks to TV and home video.

-What Could Have Been: Jack Nicholson was apparently a fan of the short-stories, and really wanted to play Ralphie's Old Man (he was even willing to take a paycut if necessary!note This is the same guy whose salary consumed the bulk of the budget for Batman.).
+Jack Nicholson was apparently a fan of the short-stories, and really wanted to play Ralphie's Old Man (he was even willing to take a paycut if necessary!note For perspective, this is the same guy whose salary consumed the bulk of the budget for Batman.)
 However, Jean Shepherd feared that the presence of such a high-profile actor in a supporting role would distract people from the main story.